dymmond/edgy/docs/fields.md

 Note: there is a special parameter for model: `ConditionalRedirect`.
 It changes the behaviour of CompositeField in this way:

-- one inner field: Reads and writes are redirected to this field.
+- `inner_fields` with 1 element: Reads and writes are redirected to this field.
 When setting a dict or pydantic BaseModel the value is tried to be extracted like in the normal mode.
 Otherwise the logic of the single field is used.
 When returning only the value of the single field is returned
-- > 1 inner fields: normal behavior.
+- `inner_fields` with >1 element: normal behavior.
 Dicts are returned

 ##### Inheritance